Scopely launches Star Trek: Fleet Command on the PC

 It’s a strategy that more mobile game companies are pursuing as targeted advertising on iOS becomes uncertain due to Apple’s focus on privacy, as well as more demands from fans that their favorite games be available on more than one platform that they use.

-The latter is the reason that Scopely acknowledges as a reason for its first PC game, but rival Zynga also made a similar move to acquire a PC game company as it moved beyond mobile for the first time in years.
+The latter is the reason that Scopely acknowledges for its first PC game, but rival Zynga also made a similar move to acquire a PC game company as it moved beyond mobile for the first time in years.
 Zynga also said its earnings have become more uncertain thanks to Apple’s move.

 Webinar